-Tatis connects twice for HR lead, Padres rout Rangers 14-4
+Tatis angers Rangers with late slam in Padres’ 14-4 rout

-ARLINGTON, Texas (AP) — Fernando Tatis Jr. homered twice, including a grand slam for his major league-leading 11th of the season, and the San Diego Padres routed the Texas Rangers 14-4 on Monday night to stop a five-game losing streak.
+Tatis, whose three-run homer in the seventh put the Padres up 10-3, said he got the message.

-Tatis had a career-high seven RBIs, starting with a three-run shot for a 10-3 lead in the seventh inning on a 405-foot liner pulled into the San Diego bullpen in left-center field for his hardest hit of the season at 113 mph, according to Statcast.
+“I’ve been in this game since I was a kid,” he said.
+“I know a lot of unwritten rules.
+I was kind of lost on this. … Those experiences, you have to learn.
+Probably next time, I’ll take a pitch.”

-The 21-year-old’s first career slam came on a 3-0 pitch from Juan Nicasio, an opposite-field shot to right in the eighth that smacked a fan cutout in the fourth row.
-Tatis passed Mike Trout, who started the night with 10 homers.
+The first homer was pulled into the San Diego bullpen in left-center field on the hardest hit of the season for Tatis at 113 mph, according to Statcast.
+The slam was to the opposite field and smacked a fan cutout in the fourth row.

 Zach Davies (3-2) allowed three runs with six strikeouts in five-plus innings in the first of two games in Texas before the teams go to California for a pair to take care of all four meetings in this pandemic-shortened season.